Every little girl dreams of a fairytale wedding. At least I did.

 We were all grieving.

-Even though the circumstances surrounding that day were far from the fairytale wedding I envisioned just weeks before, I can look back on it and smile.
+Circumstances surrounding that day were far from the fairytale wedding I envisioned just a week before, but I can look back on it and smile.
 Because it was the day I married my husband.

 A wedding is an event.